froboy/yusaopeny_docs/content/en/docs/wiki/Upgrade-OpenY-8.1.3-to-8.2.2.1.md

 ### Document is work in progress

-These are instructions for upgrading a very old version of Open Y to the latest version.
+These are instructions for upgrading a very old version of Y USA Open Y to the latest version.
-Given the fact [Drupal 8.7+ has no support for automatic entity updates](https://www.drupal.org/node/3034742) ( BaseFieldDefinitions ) we have to upgrade to 8.2.2.1 of OpenY, which is still on 8.6 Drupal Core, and then update to the latest Open Y version as usual.
+Given the fact [Drupal 8.7+ has no support for automatic entity updates](https://www.drupal.org/node/3034742) ( BaseFieldDefinitions ) we have to upgrade to 8.2.2.1 of OpenY, which is still on 8.6 Drupal Core, and then update to the latest Y USA Open Y version as usual.

 # Environment